 Navigating marine social-ecological systems

-Our aim is to identify and/or improve our understanding of important institutional, social and cultural factors that need to be incorporated into ecosystem-based management, for it to be successfully used to manage New Zealand’s marine estate.
+Our aim is to identify and/or improve our understanding of institutional, social and cultural factors that need to be incorporated into ecosystem-based management for it to be successfully used to manage Aotearoa New Zealand’s marine resources.

 Project leader: Karen Fisher, University of Auckland

 Duration: April 2016 – June 2019

 Our research is using social science to examine key issues in the marine environment.
 We are engaging with Māori, industry representatives, resource managers, decision makers, environmental organisations and communities.